swaptacular/swpt_accounts/protocol.rst

    ``negligible_amount`` can not be lost on the account, and at least 48 hours have passed since account's creation, the account SHOULD be removed from the server's database.
 If those condition are not met, accounts SHOULD NOT be removed.
-When an account is removed from the server's database, a `AccountPurge`_ message MUST be sent.
+When an account has been removed from the server's database, a `AccountPurge`_ message MUST be sent.

 negligible_amount : float
    The maximum amount that should be considered negligible.
 It MUST be